edlee123/glow/README.md

 The starter campaign provides a basic introduction to:
 - Campaign brief schema and structure
-- Using the `campaign2concept` command to use AI to generate creative concept files for multiple products and aspect ratios.
+- Using the `glow campaign2concept` to use AI to generate creative concept files for multiple products and aspect ratios.
 This step generates concept pipeline files that define the entire asset generation for each concept.
-- Using the `concept2asset` to process concept pipeline files to generate  visual assets.
+- Using `glow concept2asset` to process concept pipeline files to generate the assets.
-- Using the `reviewlanguage` and `reviewlogo` commands for compliance checks.
+- Using the `glow reviewlanguage` and `glow reviewlogo` commands for post generation checks.

-This is the perfect starting point for new users to understand Glow's workflow.
+This is the perfect starting point for new users to start Glow-ing and scaling up their social media workflows!

 ### 2. [D-Pop Campaign](examples/dpop_campaign/campaign_brief_example.json)

-The D-Pop campaign demonstrates more advanced features:
+The D-Pop campaign demonstrates advanced features:
-- Using product-specific reference images to guide AI-generated assets.
+- Using product-specific brand reference images to guide AI-generated assets with style and composition strength.
-- Creating concepts for diverse target audiences (teens and parents).
+- Creating concepts for diverse target audiences (teens and parents) that may have sub-brands.
-- Incorporating visual brand assets and guidelines into the generation process with style and composition strength.

-This example shows how Glow can handle complex, multi-product campaigns with more specific visual requirements.
+This example shows how Glow can handle complex, multi-product campaigns with more varied visual requirements.

 ## Usage